flume/enthistory/README.md

 	// if you would like to add custom mixins to the history table,
 	// otherwise it will default to the same mixins as the original table Mixins []ent.Mixin
+    // Global triggers for tracking history, can be any combination of OpTypeInsert, OpTypeUpdate, OpTypeDelete,
+    // nil value will default to all triggers, to exclude all triggers set to an empty slice,
+    // schema specific triggers will override these global triggers Triggers []OpType `json:"triggers,omitempty"`
 }
 ```